Graduate Degree

 AMU’s Space Studies Program Equips You with Real-World Skills

 Courses span a range of topics, from space law to astronomy, and examine subject matter through the lens of the space industry professional.
 Whether you are new to the field or have experience in our country’s space program, you will be able to demonstrate career-relevant skills upon successful completion of the program.
-Space studies courses teach students how to:

 • Use flight systems to support aerospace mission-readiness